 - Choose Users > User Group Manager > Add User Group.
 The Add User Group screen appears - Type a name for the user group in the User Group Name field.
 User Group names must be unique.
-See Naming Conventions (on page 372) for details on CC-SG's rules for name lengths. - Type a short description for the group in the Description field.
+See Naming Conventions (on page 389) for details on CC-SG's rules for name lengths. - Type a short description for the group in the Description field.
 Optional. - 4.
 To set a maximum number of KVM sessions per user in this user group when accessing devices that have this feature enabled, select the Limit Number of KVM Sessions per Device checkbox, and select the number of sessions allowed in the Max KVM Sessions (1-8) field.
 Optional.
-See Limit the Number of KVM Sessions per User (on page 150) for details. - 5.
+See Limit the Number of KVM Sessions per User (on page 162) for details. - 5.
 Click the Privileges tab. - 6.
 Select the checkbox that corresponds with each privilege you want to assign to the user group. - 7.
 Below the privileges table is the Node Access area with privileges for three kinds of node access: Node Out-of-Band Access, Node In-Band Access, and Node Power Control.
 Select the checkbox that corresponds to each type of node access you want to assign to the user group. - 8.
 Click the Device/Node Policies tab.
 A table of policies appears.

-The All Policies table lists all the policies available on CC-SG.
+- The All Policies table lists all the policies available on CC-SG.
 Each policy represents a rule allowing or denying access to a group of nodes.
-See Policies for Access Control (on page 163) for details on policies and how they are created.

-9. In the All Policies list, select a policy that you want to assign to the user group, and then click Add to move the policy to the Selected Policies list.
+See Policies for Access Control (on page 175) for details on policies and how they are created. - 9.
+In the All Policies list, select a policy that you want to assign to the user group, and then click Add to move the policy to the Selected Policies list.
 Policies in the Selected Policies list allow or deny access to the nodes or devices controlled by the policy.
+See Assigning Policies To User Groups (on page 179) for details on how policies interact.